universal sovereign rebuttal to cesti que act 1666 is nous qui vivions lawe june 21 1440 by empress light

 writing from sovereign power and establishing sovereign trust

-moorish american consulate lien class
+moorish consulate lien class

 Praepaid mailing processe